 I was greatly influenced by other fashion bloggers in the past, and I thought that I wanted to create an edgy bohemian wardrobe for a moment.
-The more I really thought about it, and even saw some of the looks that I had created this spring like this one, I realized that this wasn’t exactly the look I wanted to go for this fall/winter or at all for that matter.
+The more I really thought about it, and even saw some of the looks that I had created this past spring, I realized that this wasn’t exactly the look I wanted to go for this fall/winter or at all for that matter.
 For instance the blazer in those pictures (same as above) is a gem, but not so much the pants, so I chucked them.

 I decided to focus on a new silhouette for this season to create a simple uniform that I can go to as my everyday look.
 This wasn’t going to be too difficult since I had already owned exactly what I needed to create this look, I just needed some direction and clarity.

 Jacket + Tee + Skinny Jeans/Pants + Heels/Boots

 I decided to create variations of this uniform for my fall/winter capsule wardrobe along with a few dresses, fancier top options, and a chunky sweater or two, and just keep it simple.
 I’ve known for the longest that a good jacket is a life changing wardrobe piece.
 It makes almost any look more pulled together, and gives that extra something special with ease.
 Finding the right jacket can take some time, but it is what makes a uncomplicated outfit brilliant.